 Sunbathers catch some rays in Düsseldorf.
 Photo: DPA

-And if it means we can store up a bit of summer warmth to cut down our heating bills during the winter, we're all for it (and yes, we can’t wait for spring even though it’s currently December).
+And if it means we can store up a bit of summer warmth to cut down our heating bills during the winter, we’re all for it (and yes, we can’t wait for spring even though it’s currently December).

 du siehst aus wie ein begossener Pudel!